 WalkMe for Mobile Web is an enabled feature.
-To request access contact your CSM or email@example.com.
+To request access contact your Customer Success Manager or contact Support.
 In order to use WalkMe for Mobile Web, you must be using the standard snippet on your site or Self Hosting.
 If you are currently using an extension, contact your Account Manager for more information on how to use WalkMe for Mobile Web.

 Differences From Desktop

 Items such as Walk-Thrus, Launchers, Resources, Task Lists, and Shuttles are all created the same way as the desktop version.
 This includes the use of Segmentation and Goals within your mobile environment.
 The design of some of these items will change in your mobile environment to better suit the smaller screen sizes: The WalkMe menu now appears smaller, balloons scale in size based on the screen resolution and shoutouts have unique templates.